liamwalsh1980/Milestone-Project-3/README.md

 ## Bugs
 Bugs – see JavaScript note for ‘dot’ bug on the add film template

+loop.index to iterate through all film name when clicking remove and opening the modal checker
 ____
 [Back to top ⇧](#filmzone)